cunningcolin/spfl-analytics/README.md

 names(Prem_colors) <- levels(factor(c(levels(df$Prem.Team))))
 ```

-Now I create the scatterplot.
+Now I create the scatterplot:
 - x and y inside the aes() are my xG and xA
 - color and label are self-explanatory
 - geom_point is the style and shape of the points